fmabid/DhanOushodhi/README.md

 # DhanOushodhi
 This was our final year project.
-This application is for showing output of our Rise disease ditection ML model.
+This application is for showing output of our Rice disease ditection ML model.

 Minimum version required to run: Android 6